intel-mpx/intel-mpx.github.io/pages/performance.md

 This unexpected result testifies that the HW-assisted performance improvements of MPX are offset by its complicated design.
 At the same time, AddressSanitizer provides *worse* security guarantees than MPX; see [security](/security) page for details.

-**Observation 3**: SafeCode and SoftBound show good results on Phoenix programs, but perform much worse---both in terms of *performance* and *usability*---on PARSEC and SPEC.
+**Observation 3**: SAFECode and SoftBound show good results on Phoenix programs, but perform much worse---both in terms of *performance* and *usability*---on PARSEC and SPEC.
-First, consider SafeCode on Phoenix: due to the almost-pointerless design and simplicity of Phoenix programs, SafeCode achieves a low overhead of 5%.
+First, consider SAFECode on Phoenix: due to the almost-pointerless design and simplicity of Phoenix programs, SAFECode achieves a low overhead of 5%.
-However, SafeCode could run only *18 programs out of 31* (58%) on PARSEC and SPEC and exhibited the highest overall overheads.
+However, SAFECode could run only *18 programs out of 31* (58%) on PARSEC and SPEC and exhibited the highest overall overheads.
 SoftBound executed only *7 programs* on PARSEC and SPEC (23%).
-Moreover, both SafeCode and SoftBound showed unstable behavior: some programs had overheads of more than 20X.
+Moreover, both SAFECode and SoftBound showed unstable behavior: some programs had overheads of more than 20X.

 ### Instruction overhead